Jenlain Scott is an associate with Foley & Lardner LLP. She is a member of the firm's Business Litigation & Dispute Resolution Practice.

 - Georgetown University Law Center (J.D., cum laude, 2018)

 - Member, Women's Legal Alliance, Georgetown Journal of Gender and the Law

 - Guest presenter at the ACCE High School

 - George Washington University (B.A., summa cum laude, 2014)

 - Member, Gamma Theta Upsilon and Order of Omega honor societies and Delta Gamma fraternity.

 - Study Abroad; Oxford University, Catholic University of Argentina, and Latin University of Costa Rica

 Jenlain was a member of the Georgetown Law International Women’s Human Rights Clinic, where she drafted a brief for the Zimbabwe Constitutional Court challenging women’s custody rights under Zimbabwean law.

-Jenlain co-authored a chapter called “In-House: SEC Enforcement Actions Against Compliance Officers” in the book Storming the Gatekeepers: When Compliance Officers and In-House Lawyers Are at Risk 2017 (2017).
+- “In-House: SEC Enforcement Actions Against Compliance Officers” (chapter in Storming the Gatekeepers: When Compliance Officers and In-House Lawyers Are at Risk 2017 (2017))